Piyushi-0/ACE/docs/README.md

 <h3>Acknowledgement</h3>
-<p align="justify">We are grateful to the Ministry of Human Resource Develop-ment, India; Department of Science and Technology, India;as well as Honeywell India for the financial support of thisproject through the UAY program.
-We thank the anonymousreviewers for their valuable feedback that helped improvethe presentation of this work.</p>
+<p align="justify">We are grateful to the Ministry of Human Resource Development, India; Department of Science and Technology, India;as well as Honeywell India for the financial support of this project through the UAY program.
+We thank the anonymous reviewers for their valuable feedback that helped improvethe presentation of this work.</p>

 </body>
 </html>